 Further, we encourage future studies to apply more advanced causal inference models along with rich and high-quality data from Japan, Myanmar, and other countries to ascertain the causal role of Internet use in the health and well-being of older people.
+More solid evidence is desired from the future survey and study in the other Asian countries including Myanmar.
 We urge other researchers to study the effect of Internet use on various health outcomes as well as mortality and onset of medically diagnosed diseases using data from official health reports, while also taking into account various social factors affecting health.
 We also urge them to investigate links between Internet use, socio-economic status (SES), and healthcare systems to understand the complex picture of Internet use and older people's health and well-being.
-Such comprehensive understanding of the issue would help design effective interventions, such as providing resources to older people or improving their digital literacy, so that all older people, irrespective of socio-economic status, can enjoy the health benefits resulting from Internet use.
+Such comprehensive understanding of the issue would help design effective interventions, such as providing resources to older people or improving their digital literacy.

 Our society is rapidly transitioning to a digital world and this transition was accelerated by the global COVID-19 pandemic.
-As Internet use becomes more and more essential in our dayto-day lives, people left behind in the digital wave are likely to face many disadvantages, physically, mentally, and socially.
+As Internet use becomes more and more essential in our day-to-day lives, people left behind in the digital wave may face many disadvantages, physically, mentally, and socially.
 The evidence we provide of the divide in digital technologies and health among older people is a stepping-stone for future studies to investigate public health problems emerging from the aftermath of the current pandemic at local, national, and global levels.